RDF Surfaces Primer

 Negative surface

-An empty negative surface on the default positive surface expresses a logical contradicton.
-When there are one or more RDF graphs written on an negative surface they mean the negation of those RDF graphs.
+An empty negative surface on the default positive surface expresses a logical contradiction.
+When one or more RDF graphs are written on a negative surface, they mean the negation of those RDF graphs.

 A blank node on a negative surface is interpreted as a universal quantified variable.
-The reason is that:
+The reason is as follows:

 NOT(∃ x : P(x)) ⇔ ∀ x : NOT(P(x))